Need to Know: Where Do Snakes Go in the Winter?

 Snakes are cold-blooded animals.
 This means that as the temperature drops, they become sluggish and lethargic, much like humans do when we get very warm.

-Typically, snakes become less active when temperatures dip below 60 degrees.
+Typically, snakes become less active when temperatures dip below 60 degrees Fahrenheit.
 To survive, snakes often look for snug, safe burrows to keep warm.

 Where do Snakes Hibernate?

-Snakes may seek out cold weather shelters in caves or holes, under rocks or logs, in tree stumps or underground.
+Snakes may seek out cold weather shelters in caves or holes, under rocks or logs, in tree hollows or underground.
 They may also shelter in a hibernaculum.

-A snake hibernaculum is an underground den beneath the frost line where multiple dormant snakes can go to safely protect themselves from the cold.
+A snake hibernaculum is an underground den beneath the frost line where multiple dormant snakes can go to protect themselves from cold temperatures.

-Gathering together with other snakes also helps snakes retain moisture.
+Gathering together in a safe place with other snakes in the coldest months of the year also helps these cold-blooded reptiles retain moisture.

 When Do Snakes Hibernate?

-To be clear, snakes are not asleep this entire time.
+To be clear, snakes are not in a deep sleep this entire time.
 They are simply less active.
-A mild winter can also shorten the snake hibernation period.
+Mild winters can also shorten the snake hibernation period.

-In fact, it would not be entirely uncommon to see a snake sunning himself on a warm winter day to help raise his body temperature.
+In fact, it would not be entirely uncommon to see a single snake sunning himself on a warm winter day to help raise his own body temperature.

 How Do Snakes Get Ready for Winter?